mahmoudsaadzamel/Adaptive-Research-Innovation-Ecosystem/README.md

 1️⃣ **Research Agent** → Gathers relevant data from APIs and preprocesses it.
 2️⃣ **Analysis Agent** → Identifies key trends and patterns using advanced algorithms.
-3️⃣ **Innovation Agent** → Integrates insights, resolves conflicts, and generates research proposals in markdown format.
+3️⃣ **Innovation Agent** → Generates a Markdown (MD) report, which is then converted into a PDF for final output.

 Each agent has clearly defined **roles, goals, and responsibilities**, ensuring an efficient research pipeline.